 Dog treats are a great way for you and your pooch to bond.
-Unfortunately, a lot of dog treats you buy at the local grocery store contain a wide array of artificial ingredients and can be relatively expensive.
+Unfortunately, a lot of cheaper dog treats you buy at the local grocery store contain a wide array of artificial ingredients and the best dog treats can be relatively expensive.
 Plus, there is just something so beneficial when you choose to make something in the comfort of your own home.
 At-home dog treats aren’t just easy to make, they’re lots of fun and can wind up saving you tons of money.
 Plus, your pup will absolutely love the delicious flavor combinations you can create.

 Why Make Treats for Pup at Home

 For one, making your dog his own treats at home is easy, quick and fun.
 It’s even better when you get the kids involved, as they will enjoy creating delicious treats for the pup as a family project.
 What’s more, a lot of people are finding that it saves them quite a bit of money when they begin to create these treats at home.
 You get larger batches of dog-delicious treats without having to fork over lots of cash.
 Most of the ingredients needed you may even have in your pantry right now, making it even more cost-effective and efficient.

 Different Ways to Make Delicious At-Home Dog Treats

 One of the most popular recipes available for at-home dog treats involve pumpkin and peanut butter, both of which are safe for your dog.
 For this recipe, you will need wheat flour, canned pumpkin, eggs, peanut butter, cinnamon and salt.
 Combine all ingredients and roll out into a small roll.
 Cut the roll into tiny discs and bake for roughly an hour.
 The dog biscuits come out crisp, delicious and will be a wonderful addition to the dog pantry.